projectcalico/calico/master/getting-started/mesos/tutorials/launching-tasks.md

 }
 ```

-## Enabling Healthchecks
+## Enabling Health Checks

-Marathon supports Healthchecks for IP per container applications.
-Healthchecks
+Marathon supports Health Checks for IP per container applications.
+Health Checks
 should specify a `port` (instead of the `portIndex` field which is commonly used
 for port-mapped applications).

-For the Healthcheck to succeed, the following conditions must be met:
+For the Health Check to succeed, the following conditions must be met:

 1. The host running Marathon will need routes to Calico tasks.
 If you are running
 Marathon as a Mesos task, and have already installed Calico on each Agent,
 you have met this requirement.

-2. Calico Networking Policy should permit the healthcheck from Marathon to the
+2. Calico Networking Policy should permit the health check from Marathon to the
 target application.

 The following sample application launches a nginx webserver with healtchecks: